Median Age, How Youthful is West Michigan?

-Median age, which is a metric provided with each year’s population estimates on a national, state, and county-wide level, is a helpful “one number” summary of an area’s age profile.
+Median age, a metric provided with each year’s population estimates on a national, state, and county-wide level, can serve as an effective proxy to aid our understanding of an area’s age profile.
 Here, we’ll take a look at why it’s so useful, national and statewide trends, as well as what the median age looks like within our own region.

-More specifically, Michigan’s median age has slowly inched up from 39.0 in 2010 to 39.7 in 2016.
-This median age growth of 0.7 matches that seen nationally over the period.
+More locally, the median age in the state of Michigan has gradually inched up from 39.0 in 2010 to stand at 39.8 as recently as 2017.
+This represents a median age growth of 0.8 for the state, which was the same level of growth observed nationally over the relevant period.

 Median age in West Michigan